Can Babies Have Coconut Milk? Right Age, Benefits And Precautions

 Possible Health Benefits Of Coconut Milk For Babies

-Coconut milk has nutritional elements, such as medium-chain triglycerides and bioactive compounds that could benefit health over time (6) (7).
-Below are some notable benefits of coconut milk that a baby may reap.
+Coconut milk has nutritional elements, such as medium-chain triglycerides and bioactive compounds that could benefit health over time (6) (7)

 1. Offers nutrients: Coconut milk is calorie-rich, has high amounts of saturated fat and minerals (8).
 This nutritional profile could make it a good choice for babies who need these nutrients to maintain their rapid growth and development.
 The nourishment provided by coconut milk is beneficial for the overall health and well-being of babies.

-1. Improves digestion: Coconut milk is considered to improve digestion and alleviate constipation through its high water content and bioactive compounds (9).
+1. Improves digestion: Coconut milk is considered to improve digestion and alleviate baby’s constipation through its high water content and bioactive compounds (9).
 However, clinical evidence to support this theory is limited.

 Lauren Mahesri, nutritionist and dietitian from Houston, Texas opines, “Coconut milk does not act as a laxative for a baby.
 However, its high water, electrolyte, and fat content can aid digestion.
 I would not recommend using coconut milk to treat chronic constipation, but it is part of a gut-healthy diet.”